msikma/cmd-tokenize/readme.md

 A small dependency-free library for converting terminal command strings into a format that's easy to process.

 This is not a complete argument parsing library; for that, see [Argon](https://github.com/msikma/argon), for which this library was written.
-The purpose of this library is to split up the user's command into separate distinct tokens.
+The purpose of this library is to split up terminal commands into separate distinct tokens that can then be processed further.

 ## Usage